 Low Carb Indian Seekh Kababs are a fantastic way to make something entirely different with ground beef.
-No more ho-hum meatballs.
+No more ho-hum Keto meatballs.
 These kababs sizzle with flavor!

-How to make Good Seekh Kababs
+How to Make Good Seekh Kababs

 To make good kababs you have to grind the meat well and as I found out when I made the delicious but messy Homemade Gyros, I do not enjoy grinding meat.
-It’s messy, its sticky, it’s a pain to clean up.
+It’s messy, it's sticky, it’s a pain to clean up.

 So I’ve stayed away from making kababs at home, but every time we go to Indian or Pakistani restaurants, I want kababs.
 The problem is, they give you 3-4 small little pieces, and charge you $10 for that quarter pound of ground meat.